-Here are 12 questions to ask estate and letting agents to help you choose the best professional for you if you plan to sell or let your home.
+Here are our top 12 questions to ask estate agents to help you choose the best professional for you if you plan to sell or let your home.
 In these challenging and uncertain times, a quality agent will make all the difference in terms of selling or rent price, time, customer service and peace of mind.

 We all want good value for money but choosing your estate and letting agent based on price only needs to be carefully considered.
 It’s not all about fees, it’s about the service too.
 Interview at least two or three estate agents.
-Ask each estate agent these questions to determine what you get for that price, compare and choose which works best for you.
+Ask each estate agent these questions to determine what you get for that price.
+Compare and choose which works best for you.
 Estate agents can offer different services for the same price.

 1. DO YOU OFFER AN EASY EXIT CONTRACT WITHOUT CANCELLATION FEES IF I AM NOT ENTIRELY SATISFIED WITH YOUR SERVICE?

 The average length of a contract is 16 weeks – 4 months – and the majority of estate and letting agencies today do not offer any exit without cancellation fees.
 This means that if they don’t deliver on their promise, you are stuck with them while your local market values may continue to decline.
 They are not accountable to you in any way and they may be too busy selling other properties rather than focus on yours.
 Negotiate an easy exit clause to leverage your satisfaction.
 They’ll take your happiness much more seriously.

 2. WHEN ARE YOU AVAILABLE AND WHAT IS YOUR COMMUNICATION GUARANTEE?

-Communication and proactivity are paramount to measure progress and success.
+Communication and proactivity are paramount to measuring progress and success.
 How quickly do they return buyers or tenants enquiries?
 How easy are they to reach?
 Do they work on weekends to show properties?
 Asking the estate agent this question will set expectations on both sides.

 3. WILL YOU CALL WEEKLY TO DISCUSS MARKETING STRATEGIES AND VIEWINGS FEEDBACK?